top of page

 What are the side effects?

 The most common side effect of high vitamin C intake is digestive distress.
 In general, these side effects do not occur from eating foods that contain vitamin C, but rather from taking the vitamin in supplement form.
 You’re most likely to experience digestive symptoms if you consume more than 2,000 mg at once.
+Very rare but more serious side effects include irregular heartbeats/ palpitations or in extremely rare cases can cause an allergic reaction (anaphylaxis) but I have an epipen at hand to treat you immediately should this extremely rare occurrence happen.

 To enquire or book use the online booking system or please call me on 07555309641